nileshlaxmi/git-lesson/git-cheatsheet.md

 # Reset the upstream branch for the new_name local branch
 git push <remote> -u new-name # -u flag will create the upstream link

+# Fetching from branch
+git fetch origin branchName

+# Pulling from branch
+git pull origin branchName
 ```

+**Difference between fetch and pull:**

+Fetch will fetch the data from remote directory or branch while
+Pull will fetch as well as merge the data with local data.